Privacy choices

 What is the Hue Codex duotone generator?

-Hue Codex Duotone Generator is a free browser-based tool that maps a local image or demo source through a shadow color and highlight color to create a two-color image effect.
+Hue Codex Duotone Generator is a free browser-based tool that maps a local image or default image source through a shadow color and highlight color, with intensity, midtone, contrast, preview, checks, PNG export, and copy-ready handoff output.

 Are uploaded images sent to a server?